cisagov/parsnip/frontend/README.md

     - This file.
 * requirements.txt
     - Required python packages to be installed in the docker container
+* removeSessions.sh
+    - Removes stored flask sessions that might prevent the app from starting
 * start_webServer.sh
     - Script to start the docker container